w3f/polkadot-wiki/docs/general/polkadot-v1.md

 The Polkadot relay-chain managed [crowdloans](../learn/archive/learn-crowdloans.md), [auctions](../learn/archive/learn-auction.md), [staking](../learn/learn-staking.md),
 [accounts](./learn-accounts-index), [balances](../learn/learn-transactions.md#balance-transfers),
 and [governance](../learn/learn-polkadot-opengov.md).
-Relay chain cores are leased in 6-month chunks for a maximum of two years, and crowdloans allow users to trustlessly loan funds to teams for lease deposits in exchange for pre-sale tokens.
+Relay chain cores were leased in 3-month chunks for a maximum of two years, and crowdloans allow users to trustlessly loan funds to teams for lease deposits in exchange for pre-sale tokens.
 There is no other way you could use Polkadot 1.0.